tfc/nixos-offline-installer/README.md

 # NixOS offline installer demo (untested since 21.05)

+This repository is no longer maintained.

+If you are interested in an unattended NixOS installer that also works offline, please look here: https://github.com/tfc/nixos-auto-installer

 ## How to build

 To build the installer with the `<nixpkgs>` in your `NIX_PATH`, just do: